 Free done-for-you migrationFirst 100, founder does it

-LuckyMaid solves the three things operators leave HCP over: pricing is published and flat ($29 Starter, $59 Growth, $89 Pro), cancellation is self-serve from the dashboard, and there's no per-cleaner fee on any tier.
-SMS messaging is included on every tier with usage billed at cost (~$0.013/message) as a separate transparent line item on the Stripe invoice — typical small-operator SMS spend is $5-25/month.
+LuckyMaid solves the things operators leave HCP over: pricing is published and flat by job volume — Starter $29/month (50 jobs, 2 cleaners), Growth $59/month (200 jobs, 10 cleaners), Pro $89/month (unlimited jobs, 25 cleaners), 20% off annual — cancellation is self-serve from the dashboard, and there's no per-seat fee on any tier.
+Two-way SMS is included on every tier with usage billed at cost (~$0.013/message) as a separate transparent line item — typical small-operator SMS spend is $5-25/month.

 Built and dogfooded by a cleaning-business operator in Los Angeles.
 Free done-for-you migration from HCP for the first 100 customers — founder personally handles the data transfer, not a support rep.

-Trade-offs to know: QuickBooks Online sync isn't live yet (Q3 2026 roadmap), and white-label branding is coming Q3 2026.
-If either is a hard requirement, factor it in.
+Trade-offs to know: it's the newest product in this list, and QuickBooks Online sync isn't live yet (Q3 2026 roadmap), nor is white-label branding (Q3 2026).
+If either is a hard requirement today, factor it in.
+Full side-by-side: LuckyMaid vs Housecall Pro.

 Jobber — most mature, transparent pricing, similar economics to HCP

 The catch: per-user pricing is similar to HCP.
-Each extra cleaner beyond the tier's included count is $29/mo.
-At 8 cleaners, Jobber Connect is $186/mo and Grow is $236/mo — better than HCP's $254 but still meaningfully above LuckyMaid's $59 Growth tier.
-Full pricing breakdown: Jobber Pricing in 2026: What 8 Cleaners Actually Costs.
+At 8 cleaners, Jobber Connect is $99 + 7 × $29 = $302/month (a 10-user Grow bundle caps at $299) — actually slightly more than HCP's $254 at this size, and far above LuckyMaid's $59 Growth tier.
+Full pricing breakdown: Jobber Pricing in 2026: What 8 Cleaners Actually Costs and the Jobber alternative comparison.

 Pick Jobber if: you serve multiple service categories (cleaning + HVAC + landscaping) or need Plus-tier features (commissions, custom roles, advanced reporting).
 Skip Jobber if your business is cleaning-only and growing past 5 cleaners — the per-user math gets painful fast.